This content may contain affiliate links. When you buy through these links, we may earn an affiliate commission at no extra cost to you. Learn more.

 Dragon Ball by Akira Toriyama

-When it comes to shonen classics, few are as recognizable as Dragon Ball by Akira Toriyama.
-In the West, Dragon Ball was released in two installments, Dragon Ball and Dragon Ball Z. A total of 42 volumes collect the main series.
-Since its release in the ’80s, many side-stories and spin-offs as well as a sequel titled Dragon Ball Super have been released.
-It’s been going strong for years and is oftentimes recognized as the grandfather of modern shonen manga, paving the way for other popular shonen series like Naruto and Hunter x Hunter that came after it.
+When it comes to shonen classics, few series are as iconic as Dragon Ball.
+Released in the West as two installments—Dragon Ball and Dragon Ball Z—the main series spans 42 volumes.
+Since its debut in the ’80s, many side stories, spin-offs, and the sequel Dragon Ball Super have kept the franchise alive.
+Often called the grandfather of modern shonen, Dragon Ball paved the way for influential series like Naruto and Hunter x Hunter.

 JoJo’s Bizarre Adventure by Hirohiko Araki